Nav Social Icons

 While this exercise is mainly known as a core exercise, it can also be used for shoulder stability and strengthening, especially when dealing with pinching in the shoulder.

 This exercise teaches proper shoulder mechanics when the arm is fixed.
-With your legs balancing on a swiss ball and your arms fixed to the ground, flex your hips up pulling from your core and your shoulders up into a pike position.
-Make sure to stabilize through your shoulders at the top of the movement!
-This step is crucial!
+With your legs balancing on a swiss ball and your arms fixed to the ground, flex your hips up pulling from your core.
+Imaging like you are lifting your bottom up to the ceiling without moving your arms.
+With full range of motion, you should be able to get your hips right over your arms, as if you were doing a handstand.

 TL;DR